SystemsApproach/security/firewall.rst

 rule to recognize the attack traffic, and raise alerts when this happens.
 An IPS takes the additional step of blocking the attack, which sounds easy enough but raises the cost of false positives.

+Like firewalls, IDS and IPS need to see all the traffic traversing a network if they are to detect attacks, and so strategic placement is important.
+That leads to the same concerns about east-west traffic that we discussed above, and thus there are also distributed versions of these systems.

 For an IDS/IPS that uses packet signatures to be effective, the set of potential attacks need to have been spotted in the wild and analyzed